guddbye/data-structures-and-algorithms/python/docs/linked_list/README.md

 ## Singly Linked List

 Allows for the creation of singly linked lists.
 New nodes can be created and added to the list.
 You can search the list for a value and get a True or False response if the value is in the list.
-The __str__ function returns a string containing all the values in the list.

 ## Challenge